Dr. Katherine Dentzman

 She is broadly interested in 'unbelonging' and community in agri-food systems, particularly focusing on the implications for conjoint dimensions of sustainability.
 Her work has advanced an understanding of the human dimensions of herbicide resistance issues in agriculture, for which she has numerous publications, invited presentations, grant funding, and committee positions.
 She has also applied theories of good farming, place attachment, and intersectionality to study the pathways and barriers to success in agriculture faced by women and LGBTQ+ farmers.

-At Iowa State University she looks forward to contributing to the Iowa Pest Resistance Management Program (https://www.ipm.iastate.edu/about-the-iprmp), the Iowa Farm and Rural Life Poll (https://ext.soc.iastate.edu/programs/iowa-farm-and-rural-life-poll/) and the Women in Ag program (https://www.extension.iastate.edu/womeninag/).
+At Iowa State University she contributes to the Iowa Pest Resistance Management Program (https://www.ipm.iastate.edu/about-the-iprmp), the Iowa Farm and Rural Life Poll (https://ext.soc.iastate.edu/programs/iowa-farm-and-rural-life-poll/) and the Women in Ag program (https://www.extension.iastate.edu/womeninag/).

-Her teaching and advising will cluster in the Agriculture and Society undergraduate major (https://soc-cj.iastate.edu/majors/agandsociety/) and the Rural Sociology M.S. and Ph.D. programs (https://www.grad-college.iastate.edu/academics/programs/apresults.php?i…)
+She teaches and advises in the Agriculture and Society undergraduate major (https://soc-cj.iastate.edu/majors/agandsociety/) and the Rural Sociology M.S. and Ph.D. programs (https://www.grad-college.iastate.edu/academics/programs/apresults.php?i…)